meilfang/SynthASpoof/README.md

 where test_data.csv contains image path and the corresponding label (bonafide or attack).

 ## Models
-The model trained on CAISA-WebFace and the training set of SMDD can be download via [google driver](https://drive.google.com/file/d/1kFLp1dWp_sBwC-l-RTVo-LRitKSYxbyv/view?usp=sharing).
+The models trained on SynthASpoof with MixStyle can be downloaded via [driver](https://owncloud.fraunhofer.de/index.php/s/HnXCtonG0vwfH11).
-More information and small test can be found in test.py.
-Please make sure give the correct model path.

-if you use SPL-MAD in this repository, please cite the following paper:
+if you use model with MixStyle dataset, please cite the corresponding paper. if you use SynthASpoof dataset in this repository, please cite the following paper:
 ```
 @inproceedings{splmad,
   author    = {Meiling Fang and